Diamante-Smith/osticket-prereqs/README.md

 - Download the osTicket installation files here
   <https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD>

+- After the update go to downloads there should be a folder named "osTicket-Installation-Files"

+    7:52

 - We are going to unzip them onto the desktop and then into a folder called "osTicket-Installation-Files"